imCodePartnerAB/imcms/docs/user-documentation/admin-settings/delete-documents.rst

 .. image:: _static/admin-delete-documents.png

 .. note::
+    Only superadmin has access to the Waste Basket.

     Only superadmin can visit a document if it's in the Waste Basket.

     The document is stored in all menus until it's completely deleted.